How to make Shopska salata – a classic cucumber tomato salad with onions and feta cheese.

 - Dill.
 Fresh dill typically goes really well with cucumbers and here lends its unique flavor to all the other ingredients.

-- Red wine vinegar.
+- Red or white wine vinegar.
 Optional, see dressing notes below.

 - Salt.
 To taste, adjust based on how salty the feta cheese is.